pahu2353/TungTung/README.md

 # Welcome to `TungTung` (formerly `spootify`)
-Like Uber, but for services — use our website to call a plumber to fix your pipes, or a gardener to de-weed your garden!
+Like Uber, but for services — use our website to make a post asking for a plumber to fix your pipes, a gardener to de-weed your garden, or a math tutor to help you with your midterm prep!

 ## Sample Dataset
 The dataset will be entirely populated by users.
-See below for how to populate the `Accounts` table with our sample dataset.
+See below for how to set up the database with our sample dataset.

 ## Dependencies
 - Java 17 SDK
+- Next.js 15.3
+- MySQL

 On VSCode:
 - Java Extension Pack